-At the 2017 CMA Awards earlier this month, Keith Urban debuted his new song "Female."
+At the 2017 CMA Awards, Keith Urban debuted his song "Female."
 Written by Shane McAnally, Nicolle Galyon and Ross Copperman, the song was penned in the wake of the Harvey Weinstein scandal.
 But McAnally told the Los Angeles Times that the song was actually written in response to a multitude of issues, ranging from sexual harassment to the gender wage gap to the scarcity of women on the country charts.

 It's no secret that there's a very real problem of sexism in the country music industry.
 As more and more women across the nation and within multiple industries speak out about their experiences of sexual assault, harassment and discrimination, women's voices are still being silenced on country radio.
 (There are currently only four solo women on the Billboard Top 40 country charts.)
 No matter your opinion on "Female," the song is yet another reminder that we need women's voices and songs on country radio.
 Because women have been writing and singing about sexism, double standards, female empowerment and, well, their lives for as long as country music has existed.
 Here are 13 country and Americana songs about female empowerment.